 Both history AND science disagree.

 That 1950s advice may have worked for your mother, but it’s not going to work for you.
-It’s 2020.
+This is the 2020s.
 We’ve got Tinder and Bumble.
 Being married doesn’t mean it’s your job to cook for and clean up after your man.

-It’s time to start looking underneath the cliches and tropes of dating advice to find out what’s worth keeping in 2020 and what we should be discarding.
+It’s time to start looking underneath the clichés and tropes of dating advice to find out what’s worth keeping in the 2020s and what we should be discarding.